SharePoint/sp-dev-docs/docs/apis/webhooks/lists/get-subscription.md

 # Get subscriptions

-Enumerate one or more subscriptions on a SharePoint list.
+Gets one or more webhook subscriptions on a SharePoint list.

 ## Permissions

-### Get subscription
+### Get a single subscription

-* Only the subscription created by the calling application is able to view its subscription information.
+* A subscription can only be retrieved by the application that created it.
-* To view its subscription information, your application must have **read-write permissions** to the SharePoint list where the subscriptions exist.
+* To get subscriptions, your application must have the **read-write permissions** to the SharePoint list where the subscriptions exist.

 ### Get all subscriptions

-* To view all subscriptions on a given SharePoint list, your application must have **manage lists permissions** on the SharePoint list where the subscriptions exist.
+* To get all subscriptions on a SharePoint list, your application must have the **manage lists permissions** on the SharePoint list where the subscriptions exist.

 ## HTTP request

-### Get subscription
+### Get a single subscription

 #### List webhook
 ```